jin-gizmo/docma/doc/api/index.rst

 Docma API Documentation
 =======================

-Docma is a PDF document generator that can assemble and compose PDF documents from document templates with dynamic content.
+Docma is a HTML and PDF document generator that can assemble and compose documents from document templates with dynamic content.

 .. toctree::
    :maxdepth: 4